https://weelorum.com/wp-content/uploads/2022/09/14.-Web-Guide-to-Developing-a-GPS-Navigation-Application.svg

 How Much Does It Cost to Create a Location-Based App?

-The cost of creating a location-based app depends on the details of your project.
-Here are the factors that impact the end cost of a navigation app:
+The cost of creating a location-based app depends on the details of your project:

 • The expertise of the developer team.